Canada advances to World Cup for first time in 36 years

 Boosted by the home crowd at BMO Filed, Canada rebounded in a big way against the Jamaicans, who were already eliminated from World Cup contention.

-Following the match the fans broke into the Canadian national anthem, and Jonathan Osorio led the crowd for a drum chant before the team danced on the field.
+Following the match the fans broke into the Canadian national anthem and Osorio led the crowd for a drum chant before the team danced on the field.
 Buchanan circled the field waving Canada’s flag.

-“Speechless.
-Dream come true,” Osorio said.
-“We all dreamed of this as little kids, and as a Canadian that was impossible.
-Today the impossible happened.
-It’s an incredible feeling.

 Canada coach John Herdman became the first coach ever to lead both a men’s and women’s team to a World Cup berth.
 He coached the Canadian women’s team from 2011-18.